Network Security, Evolved

 The BOX is first and foremost a security hub.
 That’s how Bitdefender markets it and how I suggest you approach it.
 Its router section is a secondary feature that can be disabled depending on the type of configuration you choose.
 That being said let’s get this out of the way up front: If all you want is a router and you don’t care about advanced security features there are plenty of better performing and less expensive options.

 The original BOX was a small “puck”, similar in size to the older Apple TV or Roku with decent but not impressive hardware specs.
 Based on reviews it performed well as a security device but the router section lacked strength and speed and was generally underwhelming.
 Plus it had a miniscule 64 Mb of storage capacity.

 Now in its second generation (released Dec.
 2017) the new Bitdefender BOX has upped the ante both in terms of its award-winning security software and considerably more robust hardware.
 In short the BOX 2 has more of, well, everything.

 Watch and Learn

 Of all the features the one I was most curious about is what Bitdfender calls “Anomaly Detection” or machine learning.
-The BOX “learns” how each connected device behaves under normal operating conditions so any deviation, e.g. someone hacking a “smart” security camera — something which might otherwise go unnoticed — triggers a block which is especially important with IoT devices.
+The BOX “learns” how each connected device behaves under normal operating conditions so any deviation, e.g. someone hacking a “smart” security camera — something which might otherwise go unnoticed — triggers a block.
 It will even protect you from inadvertently sending sensitive personal or financial information over an unencrypted connection.
 In short, the BOX goes far beyond the passive security of a typical router.

 Finally, to tie it together all devices and alerts are centrally managed from Bitdefender Central (mobile app and Web-based) which might also be one of the more important and overlooked selling points.
 So with all of that in mind let’s get started.